Trusted Divorce Lawyer

 Spouses seeking legal separation are required to specify one of the thirteen grounds for divorce for the court to grant them a divorce.

 If you are facing divorce or any other family law issues, you may benefit from having legal representation to help with your case.
-At Conoscienti, Ledbetter & Archer, we have award-winning Atlanta lawyers who have your best interests at heart.
+At Conoscienti & Ledbetter, we have award-winning Atlanta lawyers who have your best interests at heart.

 Our divorce lawyers are experienced and are qualified to help you out with your property division, parental rights, no fault divorces, or other family law cases such as prenuptial agreements.